 When choosing influencers, clearly defined objectives should be considered every step of the way.

-Let’s rewind a sec.
-What is a micro-influencer and what is a macro-influencer?
-Micro-influencers are your average Joes, your everyday peeps.
-They typically have less than 10,000 followers—but their following is a tight-knit community that actively engages with their content (think increased engagement rates on a smaller scale).
+But what is a micro-influencer vs. a macro-influencer?
+And what is the difference between the two?
+Micro-influencers are your average Joes, your everyday people.
+They typically have less than 100k followers—but their following is a tight-knit community that actively engages with their content (think increased engagement rates on a smaller scale).
 Often, micro-influencers have a good eye for aesthetics and photography and are therefore noticed not only by their peers but by brands.
-A macro-influencer, on the other hand, is known by many, even considered famous to some.
-They could be someone who started as a micro-influencer and grew their account, or an already prominent celebrity whose reputation carries over to their online platforms.
+A macro-influencer, on the other hand, is known by many and even considered famous to some.
+They could be someone who started as a micro-influencer and grew their account or an already prominent celebrity whose reputation carries over to their online platforms.
 Now, let’s get granular.

 When should you approach one over the other?
-How do you benefit?
-What’s the, dare I say, ROI??
+What’s the ROI on micro vs. macro influencers?

 Think of micro-influencers as your ultimate word-of-mouth marketing.
 They have a smaller circle, therefore they connect with fewer people but have likely built closer relationships.
-For example, if a micro-influencer’s post has a lot of dialogue happening in the comments, he or she is more likely to get involved in the conversation, giving their followers an opportunity to communicate with them directly.
+For example, if a micro-influencers post has a lot of dialogue happening in the comments, he or she is more likely to get involved in the conversation, allowing their followers to communicate with them directly.
 This engagement grows relationships and feels personal.
-Micro-influencers are also more likely to promote something they actually use and like.
-They want to keep it real with their audience and grow their account by being authentic.
+Micro-influencers are also more likely to promote something they use and like.
+They want to keep it honest with their audience and grow their account by being authentic.
 Let’s not forget that using a micro-influencer is a lower spend with lower risk.
-However, a smaller audience means exactly what it sounds like—you’re capped with reach.
+However, a smaller audience means precisely what it sounds like—you’re capped with reach.
 ROI can also be more difficult to prove, as not all micro-influencers have access to swipe-up links and analytics.

-If you partner with a macro-influencer with millions of followers, voilà, your brand is instantly positioned in front of millions of people.
-They deliver killer visibility.
-You’re also more likely to have control over content with more thorough briefs, contracts, and an agent or manager who can clearly communicate to the influencer.
-ROI is typically easier to define as well, as macros have better access to their analytics.
+If you partner with a creditable macro-influencer with millions of followers, voilà, your brand is instantly positioned in front of millions of people.
+They deliver amazing visibility.
+You’re also more likely to have control over content with more thorough briefs, contracts, and an agent or manager who can communicate with the influencer.
+ROI is typically easier to define as well, as macro Influencers have better access to their analytics.
 However, people understand that macro-influencers are paid the big bucks, which leads many to believe their content is based solely on money and doubt they’re actually using this product.
-People will call B.S. (e.g., that tea that automatically makes you skinny…).
+People will call B.S.

 We did some digging for you to show you the difference.